KeithIMyers/chromiumos-docs/developer_guide.md

 ### Modifying this document

-Only people with @chromium.org accounts can edit this document.
-Everyone else should post to the [Chromium OS dev group].

 If you're a Chromium OS developer, **YOU SHOULD UPDATE THIS DOCUMENT** and fix things as appropriate.
-There's a "Sign In" text button at the very bottom of this page.
-Sign in (with your @chromium.org account, of course) and you'll get an "Edit" button at the top of the page.
+See [README.md] for how to update this document.
 Bias towards action:

-*   If you see a red TODO and you know the right answer, fix it!
+*   If you see a TODO and you know the right answer, fix it!
 *   If you see something wrong, fix it.
 *   If you're not sure of the perfect answer, still fix it.
-Stick in a red TODO noting your uncertainty if you aren't sure, but don't let anything you know to be wrong stick around.
+Stick in a TODO noting your uncertainty if you aren't sure, but don't let anything you know to be wrong stick around.